How to Live With No Bank Account

 Sending and Receiving Money

 If you want to pay friends and family (as opposed to businesses that send you a bill), there’s good and bad news: You’ve got several non-bank options available, but many of those services require a bank account (or at least a prepaid debit card) to operate.

 Apps like PayPal, Square, and Venmo are often free for person-to-person payments, but you need a way to fund the payment.
 For most people, that means linking a bank account to the online service, but that’s obviously not an option if there’s no bank account to link.

-In some cases, you might be able to “load” money into an account by sending a money order, and others allow you to buy cards at retailers and add funds to your account.
-For example, PayPal offers My Cash cards and some prepaid cards can be loaded with cash at retailers like Walmart.
+With some services, you might be able to “load” money into an account by sending a money order, and others allow you to buy cards at retailers to add funds to your account.
+For example, PayPal offers My Cash cards, and you can load some prepaid cards with cash at retailers like Walmart.

 In addition to the logistics of day-to-day spending, bank accounts make borrowing easier.
 But it is possible to get a loan without a bank account.

 Lenders often ask for your bank account details when you apply for a loan so they can fund your loan and track where the money goes.
 Applying without that information throws a wrench in the works.
 What’s more, even if you get approved, you’ll need to do something with the loan proceeds—either cash the check or store the money in a prepaid account.
 All of which points to the fact that borrowing is harder without a bank.